acrosman/electronForce/ReadMe.md

 # ElectronForce

-ElectronForce is a simple cross platform graphic interface for the Salesforce APIs using the [JSForce](https://jsforce.github.io/) library.
+ElectronForce is an Electron based Salesforce Org exploration tool using the [JSForce](https://jsforce.github.io/) library to leverage the Salesforce APIs.
+Currently it allows you to query and search data, describe objects, review the Organization object, and list all objects in the org.

 ## Quick Start